Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Numerical experiments

 We note that one can show that $C (k+1) \leq (g_1(k)^2+g_2(k)^2) \leq C (k+1)$ for all $k \in \N$.
 Thus, in terms of Assumption~\ref{ass:Proj_error_U} the eigenvalues lie in $\mathcal{O}(k^{-(2r + 1 + \varepsilon) })$ for $r = \frac{3}{2}$.
 For $N_U = \lfloor h^{-\frac{4}{3}} \rfloor$, we then observe $(N_U + 1)^{-r} \leq (h^{-\frac{4}{3}})^{-\frac{3}{2}} = h^{2} \leq h^{2 \theta_U+ 1}$ for all $\theta_U \in [0,\half)$.

-For this setting we have two experiments, where compute the $L^2(\Omega;L^2(\D))$-error at the final time.
-To approximate the $L^2(\Omega;L^2(\D))$-norm, we use a Monte Carlo simulation with fifty samples in the form
+For this setting, we have two experiments, where we compute the $L^2(\Omega;L^2(\D))$-error at the final time.
+To approximate the $L^2(\Omega;L^2(\D))$-norm, we use a Monte Carlo simulation with one hundred samples in the form